 - While you’d normally use your camera to take photos, there are a couple of Linux-based tools that can be used to remotely control and trigger your camera.
 These tools can come in handy for exposure bracketing, focus stacking, macro photography, and so on.

-- Before you can do anything with your photos, you have to transfer them from your camera to a computer, and then import them into the photo management application.
+- Before you can do anything with your photos, you need to transfer them from your camera to a computer, and then import them into the photo management application.

 - Next, you have to sort and organize the imported photos.

 - Once the photos have been neatly organized, you have to process the RAW files.